Finland at the 1908 Summer Olympics

 Finland competed at the Summer Olympic Games for the first time at the 1908 Summer Olympics in London, United Kingdom.
-The Grand Duchy of Finland was part of the Russian Empire at the time, but Finland had become a sovereign member of the International Olympic Committee in 1907.
+The Grand Duchy of Finland was an autonomous part of the Russian Empire at the time, which allowed it to send a separate team to the Games.

 Medals

 Verner Weckman became the first Finn to win an Olympic gold.
 He had also been the first Finn to win a gold at the 1906 Intercalated Games.

 Team

 Aarne Salovaara and Johan Kemp competed in two sports, among 46 athletes in the games who competed in multiple sports.

 No women competed from Finland.
 However, Valborg Florström performed in a diving exhibition, which made her the first Finnish woman in the Olympics.

 Including non-competitors, the Finnish team had 73 athletes and 6 officials.
 Chef de Mission was Reinhold Felix von Willebrand.
 The Finnish Comité D'Honneur was Axel Fredrik Londen, Gösta Wasenius and Fred Hackman.